simplyjanetribe/Advertisement-Addon-for-BookStack/README.md

 ![screenshot](screenshot.png)

 ## Installation

+## Step 1: Let's Upload the files first
+Download the Zip Folder and upload the files following bookstack file structure,
+## Step 2 Skip this if following Step 3
-Download the Zip Folder and import the database ads.sql provided (old Fashion way, i think its faster for me or you can do it the laravel way (I think it takes longer)
+import the database ads.sql provided inside the zip folder (old Fashion way, I think its faster for me or you can do it the laravel way (I think it takes longer)

+## Step 3: Skip this if following step  2
 Skip this if you choose to import the sql file manually Create a migration to store the ads in the database:
 <pre><code>